-149 Закон за здруженија и фондации [Law on associations and foundations].
+151 Закон за здруженија и фондации [Law on associations and foundations].
 Official Gazette of the Republic of Macedonia, No.52/2010, 135/2011.
 Art.4.

-150 Закон за служба во армијата [Law on Army Service].
-Official Gazette of the Republic of Macedonia, No. 36/2010, 23/2011, 47/2011, 148/2011.
+52 Закон за служба во армијата [Law on Army Service].
+Official Gazette of the Republic of Macedonia, No. 36/2010, 23/2011, 47/2011, 148/2011, 55/2012.
 Art.36.
+153 Ibid.
+Arts.40, 42, 43.

-151 Ibid.
-Art.40, 42, 43.
+154 Ibid.
+Arts.34, 35.

-position from a junior officer position).
-153 Upper limit for civilian personal is 40 years of age.
-The retirement age for active military and civilian personal is 25 years of pension insurance, out of which 15 in army service (if this has not been fulfilled, and army service has ended, the Ministry of Defence must provide for further employment or education to allow the person to accumulate years necessary for retirement age).
-154
+coming to the senior officer position from a junior officer position).155 Upper limit for civilian personnel is 40 years of age.
+The retirement age for active military and civilian personnel is 25 years of pension insurance, out of which 15 in army service (if this has not been fulfilled, and army service has ended, the Ministry of Defence must provide for further employment or education to allow the person to accumulate years necessary for retirement age).156

-People with disability are prevented from entering the Army since general and specific health and good physical condition are unavoidable prerequisites.
-155
+People with disability are prevented from entering the Army since general and specific health and good physical condition are unavoidable prerequisites.157

 Even if the disability is a result of army service it would still lead to loss of military status.
-The best scenario is that the person could remain as civilian personnel retaining the salary received and rank held prior to the health degradation (or goes one rank bellow, if same rank cannot be awarded).
-Extra three days of vacation are foreseen for personal with disability or a person taking care of a child with disability.
-157
+The best scenario is that the person could remain as civilian personnel retaining the salary received and rank held prior to the health degradation (or goes one rank bellow, if same rank cannot be awarded).158 Extra three days of vacation are foreseen for personal with disability or a person taking care of a child with disability.159

 Ethnicity is dealt with in law in several respects.
-Persons belonging to minorities should be adequately and fairly represented in the Army providing they are dully trained and competent.
-Vacancies public adds need to be published in, inter alia, at least one newspaper printed on a language used by at least 20% of the population in the country.
-With regard to the oath, the document to be signed is both in Macedonian and in the language of that person.
+Persons belonging to minorities should be adequately and fairly represented in the Army providing they are dully trained and competent.160 Vacancies public adds need to be published in, inter alia, at least one newspaper printed on a language used by at least 20% of the population in the country.161 With regard to the oath, the document to be signed is both in Macedonian and in the language of that person.162

-With regards to gender, the law states that principle of equality between the sexes should be dully taken into consideration.
-Also, provisions on maternity leave are included in the law 162.
+With regards to gender, the law states that principle of equality between the sexes should be dully taken into consideration.163 Also, provisions on maternity leave are included in the law.164

-The previous law - Law on Army Service of 2002, contained "homosexualism" 163 as in breach of army discipline thus a ground for discipline measure.
+The previous law - Law on Army Service of 2002, contained "homosexualism"165 as in breach of army discipline thus a ground for discipline measure.
 This was erased in subsequent amendments of this Law.
 The current law does not contain such reference.